The Quilt Label Debate

 However, this is the same process I use to create all of quilt labels.
 I thought it might be useful to give a more comprehensive tutorial here if you’re interested in giving it a try yourself.

 Regardless of the quilt label shape, I have discovered that using a basted EPP piece provides the best surface for stamping.
 As such, I keep a 4” square EPP paper on hand solely for this purpose.
 However, I find 2” hexagons as well as clusters of EPP shapes stitched together ideal options as well.
+For a set of FREE printable hexagon templates click here.

 - Basted EPP paper of choice (2” hexagon used for demonstration)